LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-10-07-starlink-mobile.md

 I spent a night in the Middle of Nowhere Nebraska and ran a few tests.
 The first was a simple speed test in the middle of the night, where I was able to pull 147 Mbps down.
 The next speed test I took was at around 2:30PM the following day where I got 41Mbps down/28Mbps up.
 While that's over three times slower than the middle of the night, it's still fast enough for most activities.

 Ping success rate, for my purposes, is the most important metric.
 I was able to get around 90% success rate in the middle of the day which for me is a bit sad.
+It's a significant departure from the standard benchmark this is being compared against, which is Cellular internet, whose ping reliability is measured (for me) in 9's.
+As in, it's about 4 9's of reliability (99.99%) with good signal.
+This is not a _totally_ fair comparison to draw because I do have a large obstruction in the antenna's view, but it I can't imagine even with a clear sky that I'm going to approach 4 9's of reliability.

+### Video Calls

+I tested Starlink in a video call with about 20 participants.
+It performed fine for the most part but it would drop about every 10 minutes for sometimes longer than 15s.
+The Big Oak Tree (BOT for short) almost certainly is playing into this droppiness, but it happened frequently enough to be distracting, and if I had been talking in this call, it would have been disruptive to the natural flow of communication and probably pretty annoying to the other participants.